mappls-api/mappls-android-sdk/docs/v1.0.0/README.md

 2. The sample code is provided to help you understand the basic functionality of Mappls maps & REST APIs working on **Android** native development platform.

-4. Explore through [238 nations](https://github.com/mappls-api/mappls-rest-apis/blob/main/docs/countryISO.md) with **Global Search, Routing and Mapping APIs & SDKs** by Mappls.
+3. Explore through [200+ countries & territories](https://github.com/MapmyIndia/mapmyindia-rest-api/blob/master/docs/countryISO.md) with **Global Search, Routing and Mapping APIs & SDKs** by Mappls.

 ## [Documentation History](#Documentation-History)